-A well prepared dog becomes your equal and your partner, a companion and a communication facilitator.
+A well prepared dog becomes your helper and your partner, companion and a communication facilitator.
 He develops the skills necessary to assist you in everyday circumstances and provides stability.
 You can both thrive in a beautiful relationship in which one cares for the other.

-My goal is to train a service dog to assist you with day-to-day activities and then, if applicable, to help you both pass the state exam to become a certified team in Austria.
+My goal is to train a service or guide dog to assist you with day-to-day activities and getting about securely.
+Then, if applicable, to help you both pass the state exam to become a certified team in Austria.

-If you were issued a government ID certifying your disability at 50% or more, BMASGK may cover a portion of cost which accrues in the raising and training of a service dog.
+If you were issued a government ID certifying your disability at 50% or more, BMASGK may cover a portion of the cost which accrues in raising and training a service dog or guide dog.
 The legal framework is to be found in detail here: §39a Bundesbehindertengesetz

 My source profession is that of concert violinist.
 I specialize in coaching, multimedia, improvising and playing chamber music.